Speak to a qualified cancer nurse

 Blood tests during chemotherapy

-Before each chemotherapy session, you will have blood tests to ensure your body’s healthy cells have had time to recover.
-If your blood count has not recovered, your doctor may delay treatment.
+You will have blood tests before each chemotherapy cycle, to check your body’s healthy cells have had time to recover.
+If your blood count has not recovered, which can be common, there maybe a delay before your next treatment.

 Side effects of chemotherapy